 Camel cardigan with 7 black pants set = 7 more outfits

-I've got a pair of beige pants (donated by a friend and never worn) which I hadn't noticed would go with my ivory jacket.
+I've got a pair of never-worn beige pants (donated by a friend) which I hadn't noticed would go with my ivory jacket.
 With that I could wear the print top, 2 ivory blouses, white and black t-shirts and look quite smart = 5 outfits.

 Substitute the pink jacket and it works just as well and = another 5 outfits.

-Actually it would be nice to add a little color so I pop in 2 more plain t-shirts in jade and pink.
+Actually it would be nice to add a little color so I find 2 more plain t-shirts in jade and pink.
 So if I put the navy jacket with jeans, and again with pants and use the 2 colored tops that = 4 outfits.

 As you've probably gathered I rarely wear skirts but I could of course substitute a skirt for the pants at any time - or even shorts or cut-offs.